Employment-Based Green Cards - Application Process

 • After USCIS approves the petition, you wait until a visa is available.
 It might be immediately available, if the number of people who applied in your category in that same year is less than the number of visas available; or if too many people applied, then you may have to wait until your Priority Date becomes current.
 (Get information on monitoring your Priority Date.)

-• You file a green card application and pay the fees, either using USCIS Form I-485 to "adjust status," which eventually includes an interview at a local immigration office near your home, or by completing several steps to eventually have an interview at a U.S. consulate outside of the U.S. (through what is called "consular processing").
-Which procedure you use depends on where you are living now, and if you are in the U.S., whether you are legally present or otherwise eligible to adjust status.
+• You file a green card application and pay the fees.
+This is done either using USCIS Form I-485 to “adjust status,” which eventually includes an interview at a local immigration office in a city near your U.S. home, or by completing several steps to eventually have an interview at a U.S. consulate outside of the United States (through what is called “consular processing").
+Which procedure you can or must use depends on where you are living now, and if you are in the U.S., whether you are legally present or otherwise eligible to adjust status.
 (For detailed information on these procedures, see Getting a Green Card: Consular Processing vs. Adjustment of Status.)

-• If your interview is at a consulate, after approval you enter the U.S. with your immigrant visa, at which time you become a permanent resident.
+• If your interview is at a U.S. consulate abroad, then after receiving approval there you enter the U.S. with your immigrant visa, at which time you become a permanent resident.
 Your green card will arrive by mail several weeks later.

-Note that in cases when there is no backlog in your green card category (and everyone's priority date is current according to the Department of State's latest Visa Bulletin), you can submit your I-485 application along with your employer's I-140 petition.
-If you're following the consular processing option, you'll need to wait for I-140 approval from USCIS before preparing your documents for the visa interview abroad.
+Note that in cases when there is no backlog in your green card category (that is, when everyone's priority date is current according to the Department of State's latest Visa Bulletin), you can, if you're living lawfully in the United States, submit your I-485 application along with your employer’s I-140 petition to USCIS.
+If you’re following the consular processing option, you’ll need to wait for I-140 approval from USCIS before preparing your documents for the visa interview abroad.

 Exceptional Case: Applying for a U.S. Lawful Permanent Residence Without Labor Certification

-If you qualify for an immigrant visa category that does not require labor certification, then you will not need to follow all of the steps outlined above.
+If you qualify for an immigrant visa category that does not require a U.S. employer to go through the PERM labor certification process, then you will not need to follow all of the steps outlined above.

-You or your employer will simply file the USCIS Form I-140 immigrant petition directly with the USCIS Service Center and, once it's approved, either file a Form I-485 green card application with USCIS (if you are lawfully present within the United States and eligible to adjust status) or await instructions from the National Visa Center (NVC) to prepare you for a visa interview at a U.S. embassy abroad.
+You or your employer will simply file the USCIS Form I-140 immigrant petition directly with the appropriate USCIS Service Center and, once USCIS has approved it, either file a Form I-485 green card application with USCIS (if you are lawfully present within the United States and eligible to adjust status) or await instructions from the National Visa Center (NVC) to prepare you for a visa interview at a U.S. embassy abroad.

 Lawful Permanent Residence for Spouse and Children of Employee

-If you're married or have children below the age of 21 and you qualify for a green card through employment, your spouse and children can get green cards as accompanying relatives.
+If you are married or have children below the age of 21 and you qualify for a green card through employment, your spouse and children can get green cards at the same time, as accompanying relatives.
 They will need to provide proof of their family relationship to you, such as marriage or birth certificates.
+And they will similarly need to prove that they are not inadmissible to the United States.
+(For more on that, see Who Can't Get Into the United States Under U.S. Immigration Law?.)

 NEED IMMIGRATION HELP ?